-Some areas within serviced centres have over time become neighbourhoods of primarily residential character.
-These areas maintain a relatively compact, but lower-density form of development.
+Some areas within serviced centres have over time become neighbourhoods of primarily residential character, such as the Birch Street Subdivision in Mabou.
 Where such clusters of housing have emerged, the range of permitted land uses needs to be narrowed down to prevent land use conflicts from emerging.